solrevdev/solrevdev.github.io/_posts/2020-03-06-localhost-https-subdomains-with-a-kestrel-ssl-certificate.md

 ```

-And with that I was done.
+And with that, I was done.
 If you need to add more subdomains you will need to add them to your hosts file and recreate your pfx file by [redoing the instructions](#create-pfx-certificate) above.

 Success 🎉